mi-da/CSAS-learning/README.md

   <img height="220" src='images/Tab4.LearningTechnique.png'/>
 </p>

 Our analysis of the selected CSAS studies targeted the identification of when gathered knowledge is initially exploited and when learning models are updated.
+The trigger for instantiating the initial learning model typically occurs upon launching a new learning task, whereas event-based triggers are primarily used for updating the models.
+However, we could not find an optimal class of event-based triggers capable of improving model accuracy and driving efficient achievement of the CSAS objectives.

 <p align="center">
   <img height="250" src='images/Tab5.LearningTriggers.png'/>